 Driving Overview | Insurance Information | Rental Restrictions

-Germany was the first country in the world to develop a national system of superhighways, and for many years its Autobahn system was a model for other nations.
+Germany was the first country in the world to develop a national system of superhighways, and for many years Germany's Autobahn system was a model for other nations.
 After unification, Autobahns in the eastern part of the country were significantly upgraded.
 Today Germany has nearly 6,000mi/9660km of Autobahns and an extremely well developed network of lesser highways.
 This makes driving a rental car in Germany exceptionally easy and pleasant, and the German network is interconnected with networks in neighboring countries.
 Germany is about 500mi/805km long (from north to south) and 400mi/644km wide in its longest dimensions.

-You must be at least 18 years old (age may vary by car rental category) and have held your license for 1-3 years depending on the rental car category reserved.
+To rent a car in Germany you must be at least 18 years old (age may vary by car rental category) and have held your license for 1-3 years depending on the rental car category reserved.
 Drivers age 18-22 must purchase CDW.
 Drivers under the age of 25 may incur a young driver surcharge.
 Child safety seats are mandatory for children up to age 12.
 Seatbelts are mandatory.

 Speed limits in Germany are as follows: City 31mph/50kph, Open Roads 62mph/100kph and on the highways 81mph/130kph is recommended but most autobahns have no speed limit.
+It is particularly important to obey the speed limits when piloting your rental car through the city of Munich, downtown Berlin or along Frankfurt's roadways as there is typically congestion in and around these large urban centers.

 Rules of the Road